gears1763-2/gears1763-2_Intro2Coding_Python3/3_Variables/3-2_Operations.md

   * `x % y` performs the integer division of `x` by `y` and returns the remainder (remember long division from ye olde elementary school days?).
 This may seem silly and of little use, but it is in fact often quite useful in programming!
+For example, if `x % y` returns 0, then `x` is divisible by `y`.

 ### Minimal Working Example